Name of Business: Tomlinson Mnguni James Attorneys Incorpated (TMJ)

 TMJ is a diverse, dynamic and multicultural firm that embraces the principles of equality and transformation and is a proud and certified level one BBBEE contributor.

 Many prominent, previously disadvantaged lawyers have moved through the ranks of TMJ.
 Three previous directors of the firm have gone onto become judges.
 The late Judge Herbert Msimang (from our litigation department) recently served as the KwaZulu-Natal judge president and Judge Jerome Mnguni (also from our litigation department) currently serves as a judge on the KZN bench.
 Judge David Gush (from our employment law department) also a previous director of the firm serves on the KZN labour court bench.

 TMJ has a sophisticated IT system and application software, which can easily cope with all the electronic demands and requirements of any of our large corporate clients.
 Our system allows any practitioner access to shared information, database and accounting records, online creditors, CIPC and other information, all of which enables seamless reporting and handling of files.

-The firm has a professional complement comprising 15 Directors, 4 Senior Executive Consultants, 8 Senior Associates, 5 Associates and 14 Candidate Attorneys.
-These professionals are assisted by a support staff of 67 persons including 3 Managers.
+The firm has a professional complement comprising 8 Directors, 4 Senior Executive Consultants, 4 Senior Associates, 5 Associates and 7 Candidate Attorneys.
+These professionals are ably assisted by support staff including 3 Managers.

 DIRECTORS & MANAGERS